-Dr Blume can have access to the third tranche of the IPO bonus previously described under f) as part of the long-term variable remuneration after three years, and not only after four years.
-The Supervisory Board deems the payment of the IPO bonus in three tranches over one, two, and three years as described above under f) to be a purposeful and appropriate incentive for Dr Blume. - > i) Recommendation G.13 sentence 1 (Severance cap) At the end of July 2022, the Supervisory Board of VOLKSWAGEN AG resolved by mutual agreement with Dr Diess to terminate his employment as member and as Chair of the Board of Management with effect from the close of 31 August 2022.
+g) Recommendation G.13 sentence 1 (Severance cap)

+At the end of July 2022, the Supervisory Board of VOLKSWAGEN AG resolved by mutual agreement with Dr Diess to terminate his appointment as member and as Chair of the Board of Management with effect from the close of 31 August 2022.
 According to the agreement reached with Dr Diess, his contract shall continue to run until the end of its regular term, i.e. until the close of 24 October 2025, even following the premature termination of his appointment, provided that Dr Diess does not resign at an earlier date.
 Dr Diess shall accordingly not receive a severance payment but shall potentially receive his contractual remuneration for a period of more than two years following his departure from the Board of Management.
 It is not clear to us whether this recommendation refers only to severance payments or also to payments to a retired member of the Board of Management due to a continuing contract of service.
-As a precautionary measure, we therefore declare a deviation from Recommendation G.13 sentence 1 in this respect."
+As a precautionary measure, we are therefore continuing to declare a deviation from Recommendation G.13 sentence 1 in this respect."